Last Updated: August 14, 2024

 Career

 In 1989, Owen auditioned to be in a new boy band that was being set up by band manager Nigel Martin-Smith.
 He made it into the group along with Gary Barlow, Howard Donald, Jason Orange, and Robbie Williams.
-The group was called "Take That" and they released their first album in 1992.
-The album reached the number two spot on the UK Album Chart.
-They released their second album the following year called "Take That & Party" which took the top spot on the UK Albums chart and spawned four number-one singles.
-Owen sang lead vocals on the track "Babe" which was released in 1993.
-Take That's third album, "Nobody Else" featured three number-one singles.
-Owen also sang lead vocals on "The Day After Tomorrow" from the album.
+The group was called "Take That," and they released their first album in 1992.
+The album reached the #2 spot on the UK Album Chart.
+They released their second album the following year, "Take That & Party," which took the top spot on the UK Albums chart and spawned four number-one singles.
+Owen sang lead vocals on the track "Babe," which was released in 1993.
+Take That's third album, "Nobody Else," featured three #1 singles.
+Mark also sang lead vocals on "The Day After Tomorrow" from the album.

 After the Take That split, Owen became the first of the band's ex-members to release a solo record.
-He reached number three on the UK Singles Chart with his debut single "Child."
-His second single, "Clementine," climbed to the number three spot.
-In 1996, he released his debut solo album called "Green Man."
-However, the album did not perform particularly well and Owen was dropped by his record label in 1997.
+He reached #3 on the UK Singles Chart with his debut single, "Child."
+His second single, "Clementine," climbed to the #3 spot as well.
+In 1996, he released his debut solo album, "Green Man."
+However, the album did not perform particularly well, and Mark was dropped by his record label in 1997.

 (Dave J. Hogan/Getty Images)

 In 2005, the members of Take That decided to get back together, apart from Robbie Williams.
-They released a comeback single called "Patience" which went to number one for four weeks in the UK.
+They released a comeback single called "Patience," which went to #1 for four weeks in the UK.
 It was also voted Record of the Year and won a Brit Award for Single of the Year.
-The group then released the single "Shine," which featured Owen on lead vocals and became the band's tenth number-one single.
-In 2006, they released their first new album in over ten years when they released "Beautiful World."
-It peaked at number one on the UK Album Chart.
+The group then released the single "Shine," which featured Owen on lead vocals and became the band's tenth #1 single.
+In 2006, they released their first new album in over ten years, "Beautiful World."
+It peaked at #1 on the UK Album Chart.

 Over the next decade, Take That continued releasing new albums and embarking on world tours.
 Meanwhile, Owen continued working on solo material and relaunched his solo career in 2013 with the release of the album "The Art of Doing Nothing."
 He released another solo album in 2022 called "Land of Dreams."